Harshchafle/LeetCode-Questions/Bit_Manipulation/Readme.md

-# Bit Manipulation Concepts
-## This is a concise revision guide to essential bit manipulation concepts.

-### 1. Basic Operations:

-AND (&): Sets a bit to 1 only if both corresponding bits are 1.
-Useful for masking and checking if a bit is set.

-x & (1 << i): Checks if the i-th bit of x is set.

-OR (|): Sets a bit to 1 if at least one corresponding bit is 1.
-Useful for setting a bit.

-x | (1 << i): Sets the i-th bit of x.

-XOR (^): Sets a bit to 1 if the corresponding bits are different.
-Useful for toggling bits and finding unique elements.

-x ^ (1 << i): Toggles the i-th bit of x.

-NOT (~): Flips all bits. ~x is equivalent to (-x) - 1.

-Left Shift (<<): Shifts bits to the left, filling with zeros. x << i is equivalent to $x \* 2^i$.

-Right Shift (>>): Shifts bits to the right.

-Logical Right Shift: Fills with zeros.

-Arithmetic Right Shift: Fills with the sign bit. x >> i is equivalent to x/2 i for non-negative x.

-### 2. Key Techniques & Identities:

-Set/Clear/Toggle a Bit:

-Set bit i: num | (1 << i)

-Clear bit i: num & ~(1 << i)

-Toggle bit i: num ^ (1 << i)

-Finding Power of Two: A number x is a power of two if and only if (x > 0) && ((x & (x-1)) == 0).

-Counting Set Bits (Hamming Weight):

-Brian Kernighan's Algorithm: while (n > 0) { n = n & (n - 1); count++; }.
-This method efficiently clears the lowest set bit in each iteration.

-Finding the i-th bit: (num >> i) & 1 or (num & (1 << i)) != 0.

-Swapping two numbers without a temporary variable:

-C++

-a = a ^ b;
-b = a ^ b; // b = (a^b)^b = a
-a = a ^ b; // a = (a^b)^a = b
-Finding the unique element in an array where all other elements appear twice: XOR all the elements.
-The result is the unique number.

-### 3. Advanced Concepts:

-Masking: Using a bitmask to isolate specific bits. x & mask extracts the bits that are 1 in the mask.

-Lowest Set Bit: x & (-x) returns a number with only the lowest set bit of x set.

-Gray Code: A sequence of binary numbers where each successive value differs in only one bit. g = n ^ (n >> 1).

-Subsets/Power Set: Iterating through all subsets of a set of n elements can be done by counting from 0 to 2 n
- −1 and using the bit representation to decide which elements to include.
-For each number i from 0 to 2 n
- −1, the j-th bit of i determines if the j-th element is in the subset.

-Dynamic Programming with Bitmasking: Useful for problems where states can be represented by a bitmask, such as the Traveling Salesman Problem on a small number of vertices.
-Each bit in the mask represents a visited city.
+# Bit Manipulation: The Hacker's Toolkit 💻
+## Ever wondered how to solve problems with lightning speed or optimize your code to its absolute limit?
+Bit manipulation is the secret weapon of top-tier programmers.
+This guide breaks down the essential concepts, from basic operations to advanced techniques, to help you master this powerful skill.

+## 1. The Building Blocks: Basic Bitwise Operations
+Think of every number as a sequence of on/off switches (bits).
+These operations let you flip, check, and move those switches with surgical precision.

+### AND (&): Your bitwise detective.
+Use it to check if a specific bit is set.
+A common use is x & (1 << i), which tells you if the i-th bit of x is 1.

+### OR (|): The bitwise builder.
+Use this to ensure a bit is turned on.
+The operation x | (1 << i) sets the i-th bit of x to 1, no matter what its original state was.

+### XOR (^): The bitwise toggler.
+This is your go-to for flipping a bit. x ^ (1 << i) flips the i-th bit, changing a 1 to a 0 and vice-versa.
+It's also a superstar for finding unique elements.

+### NOT (~): The bitwise inverter.
+It flips every single bit.
+Just remember that ~x is the same as (-x) - 1.

+### Left Shift (<<): The bitwise multiplier.
+Shifting bits to the left is a lightning-fast way to multiply by powers of two. x << i is equivalent to x∗2
+i
+ .

+### Right Shift (>>): The bitwise divider.
+Shifting bits to the right is the fastest way to perform integer division by powers of two. x >> i is roughly x/2
+i
+ .

+## 2. Advanced Maneuvers: Key Techniques & Identities
+Now for the fun part.
+These techniques move beyond simple operations to solve real-world problems.

+### The Power of Two: An elegant one-liner: a number x is a power of two if (x > 0) && ((x & (x - 1)) == 0).

+### Counting Set Bits (Hamming Weight): Don't loop through every bit.
+Use Brian Kernighan's Algorithm, a beautiful piece of logic that counts bits in a flash.
+The trick is n &= (n - 1), which clears the lowest set bit in each iteration.

+### Swap without a Temp Variable: A classic interview question.
+Using XOR, you can swap two variables a and b in just three lines without using a third variable.

+### Finding a Unique Element: When an array has a single unique number and all others appear twice, simply XOR all elements together.
+The result is the unique number, as a ^ a cancels to 0.

+## 3. The Big Leagues: Advanced Concepts & Applications
+Bit manipulation isn't just for small tricks; it's a foundation for powerful algorithms and data structures.

+### Masking: Think of a bitmask as a stencil.
+You can use it with the AND operator to isolate specific bits, allowing you to extract or modify only the parts of a number you care about.

+### Subsets & Power Sets: A common problem is generating all possible subsets of a set.
+Bit manipulation provides an elegant solution: each number from 0 to 2
+n
+ −1 corresponds to a unique subset.
+The i-th bit of the number tells you if the i-th element is in the subset.

+## Dynamic Programming with Bitmasking: For problems where the "state" can be represented by a collection of boolean values (e.g., which items have been visited), a bitmask can represent that state in a single integer.
+This technique is crucial for solving problems like the Traveling Salesman Problem on a small scale.